krmbzds/stars/README.md

 ## Shell

-- [celenityy/Phoenix](https://github.com/celenityy/Phoenix) - Phoenix is a suite of configurations & advanced modifications for Mozilla Firefox, designed to put the user first - with a focus on privacy, security, freedom, & usability.
+- [lexiforest/curl-impersonate](https://github.com/lexiforest/curl-impersonate) - An active fork of curl-impersonate with more versions and build targets.
 - [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite is a cloud native image built upon Fedora Atomic Desktops that brings the best of Linux gaming to all of your devices - including your favorite handheld.
 - [indestructible-type/Jost](https://github.com/indestructible-type/Jost) - Jost* by indestructible type*
 - [romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k) - A Zsh theme